 Through the country wide, provincial, metro and district level review engagements, Parliament was able to gather valuable information and findings, which have become the basis upon which, sustained engagement with, provinces, metro's and districts will now continue to be based on, particularly for the advancement of gender equality, through the various oversight mechanisms necessary.
 The newly developed Women's Charter for Accelerated Development, which encompasses 15 strategic objectives and a set of broad priority actions, appropriately encompasses the invaluable inputs received from all sectors of society, for accelerated implementation by all sectors of society.
 Adherence to the precepts, strategic objectives and priority actions of the Charter, will require a social compact and a resolute commitment to re-engineer systemic and institutional arrangements across the three spheres of government, to enable gender sensitive good-governance policy re-design, planning, budgeting and implementation practices.
 The women's Charter for Accelerated Development, is being adopted nine years before the 2030 target of the National Development Plan, effectively sets a 25-Year Vision and Agenda for the accelerated realization of gender equality and transformation in South Africa, by advancing the appropriate policy, legislative, systemic and institutional machinery interventions, so as to bring about measured change and positive impact in the material conditions of women.

-The review process successfully gathered important information under the below categories, for further response, processing and implementation by the three spheres of government and all sectors of society:
+The review process successfully accumulated important findings under the below categories, for further processing and implementation by The Three Arms of State, The Three Spheres of Government and All Sectors of Society:

-With the 1994 Women's Charter for Effective Equality as the backdrop, the charter provided both scope and context to review the efficacy of all policy, legislative, planning and programmatic and institutional arrangements currently in place, aimed at advancing the gender equality agenda.
+With the 1994 Women's Charter for Effective Equality as the backdrop to commence the review process, the charter provided both scope and context to assess the efficacy of key development policies, legislative instruments and frameworks, planning, programmatic and institutional arrangements currently in place, aimed at advancing the gender equality agenda.